Isaiah Musik-Ayala, Bass-Baritone

 2009 – 2012

-Former resident Isaiah Musik-Ayala returned as a guest artist during the 2012-13 season, appearing as Frank (Die Fledermaus) and Simone (Gianni Schicchi).
+Mr. Musik-Ayala returned to OSJ as a guest artist during the 2012-13 season, appearing as Frank (Die Fledermaus) and Simone (Gianni Schicchi).
 During his residency, Mr. Musik-Ayala performed the roles of Baron Douphol (La traviata), Alexei Karenin (Anna Karenina), Sacristan (Tosca), Basilio (The Barber of Seville) and Colline (La bohème).
 Other OSJ roles performed include Count Des Grieux (Manon), Don Magnifico (La Cenerentola), Figaro (The Marriage of Figaro), and Crebillion (La rondine.)
 Mr. Ayala made his Opera San José debut singing the role of Zaretsky in Eugene Onegin.

 Roles performed recently with other companies include Don Alfonso (Così fan tutte) with Bay Area Summer Opera Theater Institute, Surin (Queen of Spades) for West Bay Opera, Pistola (Falstaff) with Berkeley Opera, Santiago in the world premiere of the chamber musical Viva Concha!, the Doctor (Macbeth) for North Bay Opera and Prince Yamadori (Madame Butterfly) with Bayshore Lyric Opera.